 Mini Grants are small grants of up to $2,000 that are available year-round to support innovative public programs that increase understanding of the human experience.
 Applicants may request up to $2,000 in Mini Grants per fiscal year (November 1 – October 31).
 Mini Grants can be used for capacity-building, program planning, and implementation of programs.
 Capacity-building may include training and education for constituents to help the organization plan and/or implement public humanities engagements.
 The goal of Mini Grants is to foster the capacity-building of small organizations with limited funding, and encourage partnerships and collaboration between nonprofits.
 While larger institutions can still apply for Mini Grants, they must partner with a smaller institution that will lead the program or project.
 For more information please see the Arizona Humanities Grant Guidelines.

 Grant applications must be submitted through the Grants and Programs Dashboard on the day of the established deadline.
-Staff assistance is available until 5:00 p.m.
-Arizona Time on the due date.
-Applicants can monitor the status of grant applications within the online grants portal.
+Staff assistance is available until 5:00 p.m. on grant deadline days.
+Applicants can monitor the status of grant applications within the Grants and Programs Dashboard.